RWS/dxa-content-management/README.md

 Documentation
 -------------
-Documentation can be found online in the SDL documentation portal: https://docs.sdl.com/sdldxa
+Documentation can be found online in the RWS documentation portal: https://docs.rws.com/sdldxa

 Building
 ---------